the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [5.13] TBD =

+* Tweak - Add hook to CSV importer to enable add-on plugins to support their fields during import.
+[VE-387]

 = [5.12.3] 2022-01-10 =

 * Version - The Events Calendar 5.12.3 is only compatible with Events Calendar PRO 5.11.2 and higher